On powers of circular arc graphs: Main Result

 \end{theo} \begin{proof} Let $G$ be a proper circular arc graph.
-So it has a proper circular arc representation, where arcs are taken from a $n$ hour clock and $n$ is the order of $G$.
-Now order the vertices of $G$ according to the increasing order of clockwise end points of the arcs.
-Let $\sigma=[v_1,v_2,...,v_n]$ be the such ordering and by \cref{t1}, $\sigma$ is a circular ordering.
-Again, we order the vertices according to the decreasing order of counterclockwise end points of the arcs, begining with the arc $A_{v_n}$ and possibly round, then this ordering, say ${\sigma}'$, is the reverse ordering of $\sigma$, i.e. ${\sigma}'=[v_n,v_{n-1},...,v_1]$ and it is also a circular ordering.
-Therefore $v_i<v_l<v_j$ and $v_iv_j\in E(G)$ imply $v_lv_j\in E(G)$ and $v_lv_i\in E(G)$.
-Hence the vertex set $V(G)$ has a proper circular ordering.\\
+So it has a proper circular arc representation, where arcs are taken from an $n$-hour clock and $n$ is the order of $G$.
+Now as in preceding discussion the vertex set $V(G)$ has a proper circular ordering.\\